 Furniture Strategies

 Choose beds with storage built in.
 Opt for wall-mounted nightstands to free floor space.
-Select furniture on legs to create visual airiness.
-Consider multi-functional pieces like storage ottomans.
+Select furniture on legs to create visual airiness, and consider multi-functional pieces like storage ottomans.

 Visual Tricks